groue/GRMustache/Guides/sample_code/indexes.md

 }
 ```

+### The filter implementation

-Now it's time to implement this nifty PositionFilter filter.
+Now it's time to implement this nifty PositionFilter class.

 We have already seen above its declaration: it's simply a class that conforms to the GRMustacheFilter protocol: